64J0/Python3_OpenCV/README.md

 # OpenCV + Python3

+> Computer vision is a relatively young branch of computer science, so many famous algorithms and techniques have only been invented recently.

 In this repository I'll store some codes that are developed while learning both Python 3 and OpenCV through `Learning OpenCV 4 Computer Vision with Python 3` book.

 My development environment: